anuj200199/ASVspoof-audio-prediction-/README.md

 # Method 2
 In this case, create spectograms of audio files and input them to a Convolutional Nueral Network.
 You can either create your own CNN or use predefined models like ResNet to train.

-Spectogram are shown in the figure below
+Spectogram are shown in the figure below.<br><br>

 ![Spectogram](https://user-images.githubusercontent.com/51110977/68996155-5750ac00-08bc-11ea-98ff-571020d92ef3.jpg)